Longos Mansion: History

-The company that undertook its construction went bankrupt a few months later and Longos' factory in Naousa was destroyed by a fire.
-As a result, rumors were created about suicides and ghosts in the abandoned mansion.
+The company that undertook its construction went bankrupt a few months later and Longos' factory in Naousa was destroyed in a fire accident.
+As a result, rumours were created about suicides and ghosts in the abandoned mansion.

-Until 1992, there was a cafe called "Ermis" on the ground floor, frequented by retired teachers and professors.
+Until 1992, there was a cafe called "Ermis" on the ground floor, frequently visited by retired teachers and professors.
 Today, in its place, there is a restaurant called "Kourdisto Gourouni" (meaning Clockwork Pig).
-In early 2014, Ivan Savvidis, the wealthy businessman and owner of football team PAOK FC, bought the house for four million euros.
+In early 2014, Ivan Savvidis – the wealthy businessman and owner of football team PAOK FC, bought the house for four million euros.
 A store selling official PAOK merchandise operates there now.